meteosR/GLYCO-2/README.md

 ### How to run GLYCO-2

-1. Go to "Click" and "Download zip file"
+1. Download zip file from "Code"

 2. Install GLYCO-2